gouldsonium/lorerim-wiki/read-me.md

 After creating your character, you will be given an option to use 25 tokens to pick starting gear.
 You also have a "Choose Birthsign" Power that lets you choose a starting Birthsign (replaces standing stones).

-MAKE SURE TO OPEN UP YOUR INVENTORY TO INITIALIZE REQUIREM STARTUP BEFORE LEAVING THE STARTING CAVE.
+{: .warning}

-After you leave the cave, you will be given a choice to follow a starting diety.
-It is recommended you listen to Hadvar/Ralof's full dialogue before leaving the area.
+MAKE SURE TO OPEN UP YOUR INVENTORY TO INITIALIZE REQUIREM STARTUP.

 ### Default Hotkeys